eduXchange.nl

 Teaching methods

-Team-based learning, project-based learning, challenge-based learning, autonomy-supportive learning
+Team-based learning, project-based learning, challenge-based learning, autonomy-supportive learning, flipped classroom

 Teaching materials